overture-stack/website/markdown/documentation/dms/installation/installation/index.md

 # Check Other Requirements

-After [checking your minimum system requirements](../requirements), next you must also check that certain additional, ancillary requirements are also met.
+After [checking your system requirements](#check-system-requirements), next you must also check that certain additional, ancillary requirements are also met.

 Specifically, make sure of the following: